LaCoddde/face-reco/README.md

 - **Object Detection**: Identify and classify objects within images or video streams.
 - **Text Recognition (OCR)**: Recognize and extract text from images.
 - **Developer Account Management**: Create and manage developer accounts, including API key generation and revocation.
+- **API Key Usage Tracking**: Track and analyze API usage by developers using their API keys.
 - **Analytics and Reporting**: Provide usage analytics and reporting for developers.

 ## Project Structure